dmitryame/echowaves/README.markdown

 install sphinx from http://sphinxsearch.com/

+## SERVING ATTACHMENTS

+Attachments are send to the browser by a rails controller to protect them for unauthorized access, the problem is that this is very inefficient.
+However you can let your web server to do the hard work, for this, you must enable the x-sendfile module for the web server and set the USE_X_SENDFILE constant in #{RAILS_ROOT}/configuration/initializers/constants.rb

+  USE_X_SENDFILE = true

 ## POST INSTALL

 Index data for Sphinx using Thinking Sphinx's settings (this rake task will create the settings file at #{RAILS_ROOT}/configuration/development.sphinx.conf)